ahlim0m/tylernakamura.github.io/_posts/2016-06-07-the-hello-world-of-openstack.markdown

 title: "The Hello World of OpenStack"
 date: 2016-06-07 09:30
 comments: false
-categories: Openstack beginner basic tutorial guide tut
+categories: Openstack beginner basic tutorial guide tut vagrant devstack trusty64
 ---

-**Note: This post is currently unfinished...**

 This post outlines the steps required to start an OpenStack Environment using an Ubuntu VM then deploy a server within OpenStack.
 The process below will be executed from a Mac OS based machine, but the steps should be highly similar for any other host OS.

 **Tools Used:**

 - [Vagrant](https://www.vagrantup.com/)
 - [Devstack](https://github.com/openstack-dev/devstack)
 - [OpenStack](https://github.com/openstack/openstack)